Sleeping in Airports

 Hotels

 Barcelona El Prat airport hotelsPrefer some privacy and comfort?
-If you would like a good solid sleep between flights without leaving the airport, you can head to Sleep & Fly Barcelona.
-The rooms are equipped with a double bed, private bathroom, TV, robe and toiletries, and other amenities.
+If you want a good solid sleep between flights without leaving the airport, you can head to Sleep & Fly Barcelona.
+The rooms have a double bed, private bathroom, TV, robe and toiletries, and other amenities.
 Book overnight or in blocks of 3-6 hours during the day.
-These are located in the pre-Security area of Terminal 1, so if you are in transit you’ll need to process through Security.
+These are located in the landside area of Terminal 1, so if you are in transit, you’ll need to process through security.

-See the hotel section in our Airport Guide for locations or visit Tripadvisor to find hotels deals at El Prat Airport.
+See the hotel section in our Airport Guide for locations, or visit Tripadvisor to find hotel deals at El Prat Airport.

 Lounges

 Barcelona El Prat airport loungesWhile Barcelona El Prat Airport has several lounges, none have designated sleep rooms or rest areas.
-If you just want to relax in a comfortable seat, check out this list of lounges in our Barcelona El Prat Airport Guide that you can pay to access.
+If you only want to relax in a comfortable seat for a few hours before your flight, check out this list of lounges in our Barcelona El Prat Airport Guide that you can pay to access.

 Security & Safety

-Airport security guards are generally tolerant of sleeping travellers, but if you are staying the night, prepare for a midnight wake-up.
+Airport security guards generally tolerate sleeping travellers, but prepare for a midnight wake-up if you stay the night.
 Guards are simply verifying your passports and tickets.

-4:00 AM seems to signal the end of the night here, when guards will begin waking everyone up as airport businesses open and more travellers arrive.
-It seems after this hour, you won’t be able to lie on floors or on furniture, so grab a coffee and get caffeinated till your flight.
+4:00 AM seems to signal the end of the night here, as that is when guards will begin waking everyone up as airport businesses open and more travellers arrive.
+Once the airport re-opens, you won’t be able to lie on floors or furniture, so grab a coffee and get caffeinated till your flight.

-In general, travellers haven’t mentioned feeling unsafe here, but we have had a couple reports of non-travellers and homeless folk wandering or sleeping in the public areas of the airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+In general, travellers haven’t mentioned feeling unsafe here, but we have had a couple of reports of non-travellers and homeless folk wandering or sleeping in the public areas of the airport.

 Write a Review